 The system of sensors is comprised of two hydro-climate stations one of which is located in the coastal plain near Beloc while the other is (was) located in the mountains near Fondwa on Rt National 4.
 There are also 10 well monitors in the municipality of Leogane.
 The well monitors are spread throughout the coastal plain to track the shallow GW levels and are collected once a week.
-Since January 2018 we also measure pH, Total Dissolved Solids (TDS), Electric Conductivity (EC), and Temperature, and since 2020 we added Barometric Pressure, Dissolved Oxygen, Salinity, and ORP.
-Once a year we conduct a round of extra tests that for: Presence/Absence for Total Coliforms, Fecal Coliform (Agar), E-Coli (Presence/Absence and Agar), Hardness, Alkalinity, Nitrate, Nitrite, Iron, Copper, Sulfate, Manganese, and Hydrogen Sulfide.
+Since January 2018 we also measure pH, Total Dissolved Solids (TDS), Electric Conductivity (EC), and Temperature, and starting in 2020 we added Barometric Pressure, Dissolved Oxygen, Salinity, and ORP.
+Once a year we conduct a round of extra tests for: Presence/Absence for Total Coliforms, Fecal Coliform (Agar), E-Coli (Presence/Absence and Agar), Hardness, Alkalinity, Nitrate, Nitrite, Iron, Copper, Sulfate, Manganese, and Hydrogen Sulfide.
 In general:

-- the ground water is very hard >180 mg/L
+- the groundwater is very hard >180 mg/L

 - TDS is often very high >500 mg/L

 - pH is on the higher side ~8

 - biological agents are present in almost all wells

 - DO is very low <5.0 mg/L

 all other parameters are below EPA safe drinking water standards or giving raise to no concern,

 The hydro-climate station (Campbell Scientific) senses values every 10 seconds and an hourly average is stored for transmission either via the telemetry system (Iridium Satellite) in almost realtime, or twice a week via direct download.
 In January 2020 we added a METER ATMOS41 Station (see image; the "baseball bat" in the center) for redundancy and data quality purposes to make sure all instruments on both stations collect the same data.